Pumpkin: benefits, dosage, contraindications

 Plantes ou autres actifs

-Due to its potential diuretic effects, pumpkin may reduce the excretion and increase lithium levels.
+Because of these potential diuretic effects, pumpkin could reduce excretion and increase lithium levels.

 Precautions